We Love Volunteers!

 “Volunteering offers vital help to people in need, worthwhile causes, and the community, but the benefits can be even greater for you, the volunteer.
 Volunteering and helping others can help you reduce stress, combat depression, keep you mentally stimulated, and provide a sense of purpose.
 While it’s true that the more you volunteer, the more benefits you’ll experience, volunteering doesn’t have to involve a long-term commitment or take a huge amount of time out of your busy day.
-Giving in even simple ways can help others those in need and improve your health and happiness.” (helpguide.org)
+Giving in even simple ways can help others in need and improve your health and happiness.” (helpguide.org)

 Here’s a short clip of what volunteerism signifies to organizations and communities in Maine.
 Be sure to watch for our very own executive director, Barbara Averill!
 (Video credit: Volunteer Maine)

-- Do you love literacy?
+- Are you passionate about literacy?

 - Are you interested in helping others academically grow?